TroyRobinson/TailwindVSCode/README.md

 - Hover over elements to see their classes in a tooltip, with a highlight box.
 - Pause/Resume control in preview to disable all interactivity for safe inspection and editing.
 - Editing runtime UI: When you edit classes on dynamically created elements, the extension applies the change to similar elements and updates inline/external script templates in the source when possible.
+- **NEW: AI-Powered Class Editing**: Use LLMs to edit Tailwind classes with natural language prompts!
+In the class editor, type your classes followed by " -- " and a description of how you want to modify them (e.g., "p-4 bg-blue-500 -- make it red with larger padding").
+Press Enter or click "Send to LLM" to automatically generate the updated classes.
 - NEW: Server Preview for Vite/SSR dev servers.
 Open a URL (e.g., http://localhost:5173) in a webview, inject a lightweight client helper into your app, and edit Tailwind classes live.
 The extension persists exact string-literal class edits across your workspace (React/Vue/Svelte/HTML/etc.).
   - Includes a Pause/Resume toggle in the preview toolbar to suppress app interactions while selecting elements.